Walt Disney Imagineering Presents the Epcot Experience

 The model is surrounded by a screen that wraps around the room.

 There’s also a new restaurant, La Crêperie de Paris, opening in the pavilion’s newer portion.
+(Now open)

 And in the China Pavilion, a new film, Wondrous China, is expected to debut in the future.